Khattak dance: Various forms

 The Khattak dance and individual performance.

 Bangrai is derived from word Bangrai or Bhangrai (Bangle).
-This dance has to performed in circle.
+This dance has to be performed in circle.
 A bird's view of the performance looks like a bangle so this is why it is called Bangra or Bhangra.
 This is merely an exercise to warm up body muscles it is slow in rhythm and with pauses to hold sword like today soldiers hold rifle in Musketry.
 In the Bangra, every member swirls while carrying swords.
 In 1–3 circles, an unlimited number of elders, young, and children, each carrying a sword and a handkerchief, start dancing in a circle having band and surnai in the centre.
 At the beginning of Bhangra, few performers turn by turn sing love songs or quotations which is called "Takkay" (5-7 Takkay by each, Takkay is commonly popular in sheep herders, they sit on the hills and sing on the top of hill with high pitch, if someone there on other hill he will reply the Takkay in return and some play it with their floats), at a high pitch, which is meant to convey to the audience that they would like to be tipped for their performance.
 At the end of the song, the drumbeat increases and the dance goes on.

 Balbala is performed immediately by the same group stage with fast rhythm to sweat up the body.
 Balballa is staged without swords.
 Qamar balbala is exercise to get control on stepping and stable body balance at the top of hill and it is performed with swords.
 A sword is used to keep balance while moving quickly on the uneven surface of the hill.

 Individual performance of Khattak dance comprises 12 steps, which require great skill on the part of the dancers.
 The dancer alternates between performing solo and synchronizing with the rest of the troupe.
 Groups of two or four performers carrying a sword and a handkerchief, perform turn by turn, while the rest of the troupe members wait for their turn.
 In the Laila, a group of four performers holding two swords each perform stunts while moving in a circle.

 Braghoni is the fastest and the most adventurous of all the steps: A single dancer performs with three swords.
 He swings two swords in the air while holding the third in his mouth.